apache/druid/docs/content/development/extensions-core/druid-basic-security.md

 # Druid Basic Security

 This extension adds:
-- an Authenticator which supports [HTTP Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
+- an Authenticator which supports [HTTP Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) using database or LDAP as its credentials store
-- an Authorizer which implements basic role-based access control
+- an Authorizer which implements basic role-based access control for database and LDAP users and groups

 Make sure to [include](../../operations/including-extensions.html) `druid-basic-security` as an extension.